-With the wrong valuation, you may end up losing an incredible investor or losing a large chunk of your business for a not so significant investment.
+With the wrong valuation, you may end up losing an incredible investor or selling a large chunk of your business for an insignificant investment.
 Don’t take the risk.
 We’ve crafted a comprehensive guide on how to go about determining your pre-money valuation and how to justify it to your potential investors.
 Dive in and make the right choice.

-Settling on a valuation for a business is probably one of the most challenging tasks for entrepreneurs.
-However, if you need funding to get your business off the ground, this step is inevitable.
-The first thing you need to do is to know how much your business is worth before the investment.
+In valuing your business, the first thing you need to understand is how much your business is worth before the investment.
 This is known as pre-money valuation (PMV).

 Pre-money valuation = Value of the business after investment – money invested.